oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-experiment-two-iio-dummy.md

 Found IIO device with name my_glorious_dummy_device with device number 0
 ```

-You will notice that the program start, but anything unusual occurs (Melhor
+You will notice that the program start, but nothing happens.
-nothing happens ?).
 Do not
 cancel the execution, just go to the next section.

 ## Generating a series of events